kb0099/cs3500/PS7/Resources/readme.txt

 how fast or slow players can merge.

 Viruses have a very low chance of getting into world.
 They are green cubes with asterisk(*) in them.
 If a sufficiently big cube bumps into the virus it will get exploded.
+They can be controlled by following parameters: private const int MAX_VIRUS_COUNT = 4;       // Maximum allowed at a given instance of time private const int INFESTATION_RATE = 1;     // Rate per 1000 updates or iteration

 Previous Notes ============================================================================================